 - limited to a maximum of 20 investors;

 - minimum initial investment of no less than USD20,000 per investor; and

 - aggregate net asset value of the fund may not exceed USD20 million.

-- No audit is required to be filed by an Incubator Fund with the Financial Services Commission (Commission).
+- No audit is required to be filed by an Incubator Fund with the Financial Services Commission (FSC).

-- An Incubator Fund is permitted to operate for two years (with the possibility of seeking a one year extension from the Commission).
+- An Incubator Fund is permitted to operate for two years (with the possibility of seeking a one year extension from the FSC).

 The Approved Fund

 An Approved Fund is aimed at friends and family investors and has a higher net asset value threshold.
 There is no minimum investment requirement for investors of an Approved Fund (similar to a Private Fund) and is not subject to a limited period of operation as compared with the two year limited duration of an Incubator Fund.

 - Limited to a maximum of 20 investors.